1. Home

 • Automatic enrollment with clearer controls

-• More flexible ways to assign students
+• More flexible ways to assign students, including drag‑and‑drop

 • Sorting for group members and groups